javiergarciamolina/selfie-background-removal/README.md

 https://share.streamlit.io/javiergarciamolina/selfie-background-removal/main/background-removal-app.py

+Please take into account that the model was trained on mid-upper body selfies, with only one person in the picture, relatively near from the camera and with a high contrast with the background.

 ## Objective:

 In this project I wanted to build an algorithm that could automatically remove the background from a selfie.
 For that, I used the U-net architecture and the AISegment.com Matting Human dataset, which consists of approximately 34 thousand pictures of mid-upper body selfies, with only one person in each picture, relatively near from the camera and with a high contrast with the background.